Subject-Team/SLib/README.md

 - expDecay()

 ## How To Use

-Install project, press F1 and search `SLib` to see docs.
+See [Capabilities page](https://github.com/Subject-Team/SLib/wiki/Capabilities) for using SLib.

 ## Automation

 See [Automation wiki page](https://github.com/Subject-Team/SLib/wiki/Automation) for automation SLib.

 ## Documentation

+**Godot Internal Documetation**: Install project, press F1 and search `SLib` to see docs.

-For detailed documentation and examples, visit our [GitHub repository](https://github.com/Subject-Team/SLib).
+**GitHub Documentation**: For detailed documentation and examples, visit our [GitHub repository](https://github.com/Subject-Team/SLib).

+## Bug fix guid

+See the [bug fixes page](https://github.com/Subject-Team/SLib/wiki/Bug-fix-guide) on the project wiki

 ## Community and Support